syncfusion/blazor-docs/src/gantt/gantt-chart/scheduling-tasks.md

 >* Individual tasks can lie between any time within the defined working time range of the project.
 >* The `DayWorkingTime` property is used to define the working time for the whole project.

-## Weekend/Non-working days
+## Weekend or Non-working Days

 Non-working days/weekend are used to represent the non-productive days in a project.
-You can define the non-working days in a week using the `WorkWeek` property in Gantt Chart.
+You can exclude the non-working days in a work week using the `WorkWeek` property in Gantt Chart.

 ```csharp
 @using Syncfusion.Blazor.Gantt